codygman/codygman_blog/posts/2016-07-30-real-world-haskell-cassandra-pt-1-connecting.md

 /tmp/test-cassandra-cql λ
 ```

 Cool, now it's installed and we are ready to write some code.
-Let's be lazy and peruse the [github link](https://github.com/the-real-blackh/cassandra-cql) I found on [cassandra-cql's hackage page](http://hackage.haskell.org/package/cassandra-cql).
+Let's be lazy and peruse the [github link](https://github.com/the-real-blackh/cassandra-cql) I found on [cassandra-cql's Hackage page](http://hackage.haskell.org/package/cassandra-cql).
 At the github page I see something like this:

 ```
  	Database/Cassandra 	executeTrans now takes consistency as a parameter.
 7 months ago